Ighostan/alx-pre_course/0x01-git/README.md

-i am an ALX student
+I am an ALX student